 The Summit focused on how the recommendations can be translated into actions that are coordinated, comprehensive, measurable, and sustainable.
 The aim is to engage all stakeholders in applying these recommendations to future policy-making and planning, as well as to identify roles in addressing issues related to health care equity for rural Canada.
 The Summit united national leaders in education, practice and human resource planning, as well as physicians of rural and Indigenous communities.
 We are pleased to share the final report of the Summit to Improve Health Care Access and Equity for Rural Communities in Canada.

-Since its inception in February 2018, the Rural Road Map Implementation Committee (RRMIC) has raised awareness across Canada about the need for improved access to health care close to home for patients in rural, remote, and Indigenous communities.
-RRMIC has released several resources and publications related to specific activities and accomplishments achieved in implementing the Rural Road Map for Action.
+Since its inception in February 2018, the Rural Road Map Implementation Committee (RRMIC) has raised awareness across Canada about the need for improved access to health care close to home in rural areas.
+We released an update in summer 2019 and published an article in Canadian Family Physician on our progress.
+In March 2020 RRMIC also began monitoring the impact COVID‐19 has had on our efforts.

 Read more in the updates here: